Page updated Nov 20, 2023

 Secure secrets in your sandbox

 Secrets set in a sandbox do not show up in the Amplify Console.
-You can view them in the AWS Parameter Store console.
+You can view them in the AWS Systems Manager (SSM) Parameter Store console.

-Gen 2 offers secure secret storage to manage sensitive data like API keys and database credentials.
-Secrets are similar to environment variables, but they are encrypted AWS Systems Manager (SSM) Parameter Store key value pairs.
-Secrets are stored in AWS Parameter Store with the following naming convention: /amplify/<package.json#name>/<sandbox-name>/<key-name>.
+Amplify Gen 2 offers secure secret storage to manage sensitive data like API keys and database credentials.
+Secrets are similar to environment variables, but they are encrypted AWS Systems Manager Parameter Store key value pairs.
+Secrets are stored in AWS Parameter Store under the /amplify prefix.

 Set secrets

-You can add secrets while running your cloud sandbox with the following command:
+You can add secrets to your sandbox environment using the following command:

 2?
 Enter secret value: ###